 For many of these conditions, the evidence for its use is inconclusive.
-With increasing off-label use and high costs, it is important to assess the evidence for its emerging use in these medical and psychiatric conditions.
+With increasing off-label use and high costs, it is essential to assess the evidence for its emerging use in these medical and psychiatric conditions.

 Mechanism of action of neuroleptics

-In first-generation antipsychotic drugs, postsynaptic blockade of dopamine D2 receptors in the central nervous system is the mechanism of action.
+In first-generation antipsychotic drugs, the postsynaptic blockade of dopamine D2 receptors in the central nervous system is the mechanism of action.

-Supporting evidence includes strong antagonism of D2 receptors in both cortical and striatal areas, a high association between D2 receptor binding and clinical potency, and a consistent requirement of 65% D2 receptor occupancy for antipsychotic efficacy in functional imaging studies.
+Supporting evidence includes strong antagonism of D2 receptors in cortical and striatal areas, a high association between D2 receptor binding and clinical potency, and a consistent requirement of 65% D2 receptor occupancy for antipsychotic efficacy in functional imaging studies.

 They also have antagonistic properties at the 5HT2A receptor.
 These differences explain normal prolactin levels, decreased cognitive deficits, and the preclusion of extrapyramidal symptoms (EPS).

-These pharmacological differences are the basis for the classification of first generation antipsychotics as high or low potency drugs.
+These pharmacological differences are the basis for the classification of first-generation antipsychotics as high or low potency drugs.